 2. Read your car’s manual.

 Yes, you have to read the car’s manual, too.
 There should be a section discussing the installation of child safety seats, including diagrams showing the location of LATCH points if your model comes with them.
 Searching by touch under the cushions expends extra effort when you could find them in a moment with a bit of reading — or worse, find out that they were never there at all.
 The manual may also mention that some seats should not be used for car seats as a safety precaution.

 3. Check your child’s height and weight for the right car seat type.

 The right car seat varies with the size of your child.
-Keep the height and weight requirements of your seat visibly posted in your room, the kid’s room, or on the way out the door.
+Keep your seat’s height and weight requirements visibly posted in your room, the kid’s room, or on the way out the door.
 As long as you regularly measure your child, they should help you to upgrade around the right time.

-Some newer car seats are designed to save parents the hassle of buying a new one as the child grows up, and it can be easy for a busy mind to forget that a seat left in the same spot for months needs adjustment to properly function.
+Some newer car seats are designed to save parents the hassle of buying a new one as the child grows up, and it can be easy for a busy mind to forget that a seat left in the same spot for months needs adjustment to function properly.
 Parents with this type of seat should set themselves multiple reminders.